 When it comes to engagement rings and wedding bands, we want you to be free from rules.
 You might not be interested in an "official" engagement ring.
 You might love to have an engagement ring but pass on wedding bands.
 We're not going to try to sell you more rings, bigger stones, "care packages," or anything you don't want.

 6. We won't sell you on a diamond if you don't want one.

-We’ve made countless beautiful engagement rings without even so much as a glance at a diamond.
-First, there are so many other gemstones to embrace.
-There’s also that still a diamond but not the traditional one: champagne diamonds.
-We’ve made scores of “nontraditional” custom engagement rings over the years, and we love all their stories.
+We've made countless beautiful engagement rings without even so much as a glance at a diamond.
+There are so many other gemstones to embrace.
+We've made scores of "non-traditional" custom engagement rings over the years, and we love all their stories.

 A belief in the right to love and marry whomever and however you choose is one of the core principles of Bario Neal's jewelry.
 That's reflected in our designs and in our showrooms.
 Stop into a New York City or Philadelphia Shop today to see how "at home" you can feel while shopping for jewelry.